-6. Can a customer stay on an unsupported version, knowing the risks?
+5. Can a customer stay on an unsupported release family, knowing the risks?

 No. Customers must upgrade their instances to supported versions in order to get the latest security, performance, and availability updates.

-Our hope is that using a regular schedule and consistency will enable customers to plan ahead and upgrade their instance before ServiceNow does the upgrade.
-However, if there are extenuating circumstances, contact ServiceNow through your communication (COM) record to discuss your testing timeline and impact to your scheduled upgrade.
+Our hope is that by providing sufficient advanced notice of your upgrade we will enable customers to plan ahead and upgrade their instance before ServiceNow does the upgrade.
+However, if there are extenuating circumstances, contact ServiceNow through your program record to discuss your testing timeline and impact to your scheduled upgrade.

 Yes.
 You can upgrade to the target version or higher.
 ServiceNow recommends upgrading to higher families so that your instances can stay on that family for the maximum time before being required to upgrade again.